Stock Clearance Sale

 The test for bladder prostate varies from patient to patient, but the common are:

-1. Digital rectal examination (DRE): In this test that is done, first of all, the doctor inserts a gloved finger in the rectum to get a feel of the prostate.
-This helps the doctor to get an idea about the size and shape of the prostate gland
+1. Digital rectal examination (DRE): In this test, the doctor first inserts a gloved finger in the rectum to get a feel of the prostate.
+This helps the doctor to get an idea about the size and shape of the prostate gland.

 2. Prostate-specific antigen (PSA) blood test: PSA is a protein produced by the prostate gland, and the antigen test is done to rule out any chances of prostate cancer

-3. Rectal ultrasound and prostate biopsy: It is done to check whether the pain and discomfort are due to cancer or tumor
+3. Rectal ultrasound and prostate biopsy: It is done to check whether the pain and discomfort are due to cancer or tumour

-4. Urine flow study: This is perform to estimate the rate at which urine is passed
+4. Urine flow study: This is performed to estimate the rate at which urine is passed

-5. Cystoscopy: This test allows the doctor to determine the size of the gland and identify the location and degree of the obstruction.
+5. Cystoscopy: This test allows the doctor to determine the gland's size and identify the obstruction's location and degree.

 Treatment:

 Some researchers force the treatment to be done early when the gland is enlarged mildly.
-If the condition begins to pose a danger to the patient's health or causes a major inconvenience to him, treatment is usually recommended.
+Treatment is usually recommended if the condition begins to pose a danger to the patient's health or causes a major inconvenience to him.

 The FDA has approved six drugs to relieve the symptoms of an enlarged prostate, namely: